When your child is a struggling learner, it can be scary.

 In a multisensory spelling lesson, for example, your child can see a new word spelled out with letter tiles, hear and see a demonstration of a related spelling rule, try out the spelling rule for himself by manipulating the letter tiles, and say each sound of the new word as he writes it out on paper.
 This combination of activities uses multiple pathways to the brain.

 Kids who struggle with reading and spelling often have a misconception: they think that the key to reading and spelling success is memorizing strings of letters.
-But the fact is, it’s very difficult for children to memorize words this way.
+But the fact is that it’s very difficult for children to memorize words this way.
 They often just get frustrated and give up.

 There’s a better way.
 Teaching phonograms helps kids see spelling as a doable task.
 A phonogram is a letter or letter combination that represents a sound.
 For example, CK is a phonogram that says /k/ as in clock; OY is a phonogram that says /oi/ as in oyster.